 There are so many two food combinations in culinary world that work so well together; peanut butter and chocolate, bourbon and salted caramel, coffee and kahlua, pineapple and coconut, eggs and bacon, lemons and blueberries, I could go on and on.
 This combo is so good for so many reasons.
 Regular lemons and blueberries are good, but meyer lemons and blueberries?
 AHhhhhhhhmazing.
 I have made muffins with this combo, a layer cake, and now these pancakes.
 By far the best pancakes I have made yet.

 First off.
 These are gluten free.
 I used my own personal AP gluten free blend.
 You can find that recipe HERE.
 I have had so much success with this blend in many recipes that I am now confident enough to venture into using it in puff pastry and yeasted breads like pizza dough and sandwich bread.
 I have high hopes for those recipes.
 This substitutes exactly cup-for-cup with regular all purpose flour.

 Secondly, these are super high protein.
 Whole eggs and egg whites, cottage cheese and Greek yogurt.
 So they are delicious and good for you.
 And not only are they FULL of huge, fresh blueberries, there is Meyer lemon zest and juice in the pancake batter and sauce as well.
 I love Meyer lemons so much we decided to grow a couple trees in our yard this year.

 And the sauce?
 So simple and good.
 Honey is my secret ingredient to sweeten the sauce, only a little bit since it really doesn't need it.
 Just enhances it.
 This sauce is also so good on ice cream and yogurt.
 Or just on a spoon.

 - 1 ¾ cups gluten free AP flour ( can substitute regular AP flour)

-- 3 tbsp coconut sugar ( or any sugar you like)
+- 3 tablespoon coconut sugar ( or any sugar you like)

 - 2 teaspoon baking powder